Monday, July 11, 2011

 3. Sparks.
 We get ideas from watching television.
 We pretend to be the characters we love to watch, and we act out their stories.
 We make props like things we have seen on television.
 We go searching for things like pogo sticks.

 4. Connections.
 They talk about connections between movies: the settings, the plots, the characters.
-They make connections between things they see in movies and things they see in life. the other day Louise (4) asked about a large, pointy object sticking up above the trees along the horizon.
+They make connections between things they see in movies and things they see in life. the other day our daughter (4) asked about a large, pointy object sticking up above the trees along the horizon.
 When I told her it was called a steeple, she recited a line from a Scooby Doo movie that she had seen two times: When dawn breaks on the summer solstice, the steeple will light the way.

 5. Free choice.
 My kids willingly choose outdoor activities regularly, defying the supposedly irresistible pull of the evil, unregulated screen.
 There are even days when we are inside all day, and the kids choose not to watch anything at all.